 Venkat is a fellow of the American Society of Civil Engineers (ASCE), Geological Society of America (GSA) and he has over 120 peer-reviewed articles and 400 presentations and thesis supervisor for 25 graduate students.
 He is currently is serving as editor for Vadose Zone Journal and the founding editor-in-chief of Remote Sensing in Earth System Science (Springer Journals).
 He has served on the National Academies Panel for the Decadal Survey of Earth Observations from Space (NASA) and as chair of the planning committee for Groundwater Recharge and Flow: Approaches and Challenges for Monitoring and Modeling Using Remotely Sensed Data (NGA).

-He currently is serving on the Water Science and Technology Board of the National Academies of Science Engineering and Medicine.
+He currently is serving on the Water Science and Technology Board of the National Academies of Science Engineering and Medicine and on the NASA Earth Science Advisory Committee.